awillette89/poultry-analytics/README.md

 The egg production dataset includes 8,212 rows for state-level monthly production in 2016-2021, with values in dozens or individual eggs for hatching and table types.
 After cleaning, 2,518 rows remain, focusing on production measured in dozens.
 Production volumes vary by state, with some values initially undisclosed "(D)" removed.
 It features quantitative production metrics and qualitative location details, enabling analysis of regional trends.
 Note on Missing Data: Certain states may appear underrepresented or absent in visualizations and analysis due to undisclosed production values marked as "(D)" in the original dataset (e.g., for states like Arkansas or California in specific months).
 These were removed during cleaning to ensure data accuracy, but this may affect completeness for those regions.
 Refer to the notebook's cleaning steps for details.
 For more details, refer to the chickens.ipynb notebook where data is loaded and explored.

-Project Objective
+# Project Objective

-Objective: Investigate the relationship between egg production volumes and market prices across the US from 2016 to 2021.
+Investigate the relationship between egg production volumes and market prices across the US from 2016 to 2021.
 Guiding Question: How do seasonal and state-level production changes correlate with price fluctuations for all egg types and table eggs specifically?
 Insight Goal: Uncover trends that could inform poultry industry stakeholders about pricing strategies and production planning.

-Project Plan Submission

-Methods:

-Data ingestion using Pandas to load CSV files.
-Data cleaning to handle nulls, remove undisclosed values, and normalize units.
-Feature engineering to create a total production column by state.
-SQLite database creation with two tables (production, prices) and SQL joins.
-Visualization with Matplotlib/Seaborn for three plot types (e.g., bar, line, scatter).

-Rationale:

-Pandas is chosen for its robust data manipulation capabilities.
-Cleaning ensures data integrity for accurate analysis.
-Feature engineering adds value by aggregating production data.
-SQLite supports structured querying and joins for efficient data retrieval.
-Visualizations provide clear, actionable insights for non-technical audiences.

-Approach Suitability:

-This approach effectively addresses the objective by combining statistical analysis with visual representation, suitable for identifying correlations and trends.
-The use of a database enhances scalability, aligning with real-world data management practices.

-Additional Resources
+# Additional Resources

 Rubric: https://docs.google.com/forms/d/e/1FAIpQLScNWu_WNJLF0wK-BUuu9JsBGnxFjS72SQmM4Jd5Wy7JngWjug/viewform
 Guidelines: https://docs.google.com/document/d/1fkQFPHQ_80L_xpG3EucxybTVFM556pn0YtlWa0n8Ju0/edit?tab=t.0